stombi/php-weather/README.md

 Weather
 =======

 PHP 5 wrapper for Yahoo! weather.
+Caches with JSON or normal PHP serialization.

 How to use
 ----------